Kevin Vuong: 2021 Canadian federal election

-Shortly before the 2021 Canadian federal election, the Toronto Star reported on 10 August that Vuong was expected to be tapped by the Liberal Party as the candidate for Spadina-Fort York following incumbent MP Adam Vaughan's surprise announcement of his retirement.
-The Liberals announced that he was acclaimed the candidate on 13 August.
+Shortly before the 2021 Canadian federal election campaign was to commence, Liberal friendly press the Toronto Star reported that Vuong was expected to be tapped by the Liberal Party of Canada as the candidate for Spadina—Fort York following incumbent MP Adam Vaughan's surprise announcement of his retirement.
+Despite having no previous involvement with the party, the Liberals announced that he was acclaimed the candidate on 13 August.